zeeltagline/backend-coding-challenge/README.md

 ## Goal

-Create a simple backend application that provides API which allows a planner to get insights into client and planning information.
+Create a simple backend application that provides an API for a dashboard which allows a planner to get insights into client and planning information.

-You will find the corresponding data(Fixture) that needs to be imported into the database from  `planning.json`, which contains around 10k records.
+You will find the corresponding data that needs to be imported into the database in `planning.json`, which contains around 10k records.

 ## Requirements

-1. Create proper database tables that can fit the data model
+1. Create proper database tables that can fit the data model.
-2. Create a sript that imports the data into the database(sqlite)
+2. Create a script that imports the data into the database (sqlite).
-3. Within the application, it should be possible to
+3. Create REST APIs to get the planning data from the database.
-    * provide API(s) to get the planning data
+    1. The APIs don't need to be complete, just create what you can in the available time.
-    * API should be paginated
+    2. Please include at least one example on how to do each of the following:
-    * API should provide provision to filters for as many columns as possible
+        1. pagination
-    * API should provide provision for search for records on as many columns as posible
+        2. sorting
-    * API should provide provision to sort of data
+        3. filtering / searching

 ## Data Model